Coping Strategy Index

 What is its purpose?

-The Coping Strategy Index (CSI) is an indicator of a household’s food security assessing the extent to which households use harmful coping strategies when they do not have enough food or enough money to buy food.
+The Coping Strategy Index (CSI) is an indicator of a household’s food security assessing the extent to which households use harmful coping strategies (e.g. skipping meals) when they do not have enough food or enough money to buy food.
+The value of the CSI per household is reported through a simple numeric score.
+A high score means that the household uses many (or extremely) negative coping strategies.

 How to Collect and Analyse the Required Data